-In Indian history there are some of the very interesting stories to read.
-The most famous one is Mewad Queen Karmavati and Mughal Emperor Humayun.
-When Bahadur Shah attacked Mewad and Queen was in big trouble so she sent Rakhi to Emperor Humayun to protect her kingdom.
+The most popular story in the history one is Mewad Queen Karmavati and Mughal Emperor Humayun.
+When Bahadur Shah attacked Mewad and Queen was in major trouble so she sent Rakhi to Emperor Humayun to protect her kingdom.
 By respecting the Rakhi of the Queen, he went to Mewad and fought against Bahadur Shah.

-For Aries sign, Red colour Rakhi is considered as auspicious.
-This helps to infuse huge energy and enthusiasm in a brother’s life.
+For the Aries sign, the Red colour Rakhi is considered auspicious.
+This helps to infuse huge energy and enthusiasm into a brother’s life.
 You can even tie Yellow or Kesar colour Rakhi too.
-You must apply Kesar tilak to brothers head.
+You must apply Kesar tilak to the brother’s head.

-For Gemini sign, Green and Chandan Rakhi are considered auspicious.
+For the Gemini sign, Green and Chandan Rakhi are considered auspicious.
 You can apply the tilak of Turmeric.

 For Leo sign, the Yellow and Pink colour Rakhi is considered auspicious.
 You can apply Turmeric and Roli tilak.